martymcmodding/guides.martysmods.com/docs/shaders/immersepro/01clarity.md

 ![ClarityHeader](https://assets.martysmods.com/headers/clarityheader.webp)

-iMMERSE Pro: Clarity is a real-time image-enhancement shader inspired by Photoshop’s Clarity tool.
+iMMERSE Pro: Clarity is a real-time image-enhancement shader inspired by Photoshop's Clarity tool.
 It boosts midtone contrast and local detail in flat or hazy scenes and is ideal for landscapes, architecture, or any low-contrast content.
 By tweaking Effect Radius, Texture Intensity, and Local Contrast, you can sharpen shadows, refine contours, and elevate texture depth without introducing halos or artifacts.

 ---